Harden scores 45, hits late 3 as 76ers down Celtics 119-115

+“We didn’t come into the game expecting to lose.
+We came in here to win,” Harden said.
+“Whether Jo comes back or not, we’re going to be ready to go.”

-Tyrese Maxey added 26 points and Tobias Harris finished with 18 for the Sixers, who made 17 3-pointers in the absence of MVP finalist Embiid, who sat sat out with the sprained right knee he sustained in Game 3 of Philadelphia’s first-round series against the Brooklyn Nets.
+Tyrese Maxey added 26 points and Tobias Harris finished with 18 for the Sixers, who made 17 3-pointers with Embiid watching from the bench.
+He sprained his right knee in Game 3 of Philadelphia’s first-round sweep of the Brooklyn Nets.

+After the Sixers endured an early scoring onslaught from the Celtics, 76ers coach Doc Rivers said Harden was patient and knew when to attack and when to pass.

+Rivers said having a week to prepare for the likelihood Embiid would be out was key.

 Jayson Tatum led the Celtics with 39 points and 11 rebounds.
 Jaylen Brown added 23 points and Malcolm Brogdon finished with 20.